 Specifications out of the way, let’s talk ease of use.
 Even though the setup process may take a while if you follow the instructions in the user manual, connecting the stick to a new screen won’t be that long.
 The remote control is simple, featuring only the essential options, which will help you with navigating through the menus fast.
-This time around, the remote works flawlessly in bigger rooms thanks to the high-quality IR sensors on both the main unit and RC.
+Nevertheless, it works flawlessly even in bigger rooms thanks to the high-quality IR sensors on both the main unit and RC.

 What Is a Streaming Media Player?